Frequently Asked Questions

 If a student withdraws from a class after the 35th class day (20th class day for summer quarter), but before the last class day, they must contact their instructor by 5 p.m. on the last class day of the quarter to ask for a withdrawal.
 An instructor’s signature is required and Running Start students must have their advisor sign the Schedule Change Form before it is submitted to Enrollment Services.
 The student will receive a “WP” grade(Withdrawal Passing) or a “WF” grade (Withdrawal Failing) on their transcript.
 The instructor will determine this grade based upon whether the student was passing or failing the course at the time of their withdrawal.

 The number of credits is determined by your high school counselor and a Centralia College Running Start Advisor.
 The Running Start program pays for tuition up to a maximum of 15 credits of college level work each quarter.
-If the student enrolls for more college credits than eligible for, the student is responsible for paying all college tuition and fees associated with exceeding the college credits.
+If you enroll for more college credits than eligible for, you are responsible for paying all college tuition and fees associated with exceeding the college credits.

 The Running Start Program will fund only college-level courses (courses numbered 100 or above).
-If a student wishes to take a course below college level, then they must pay for the course and have a High School Release Form signed by a high school counselor or home school parent.
+If you want to take a course below college level, then you must pay for the course and have a High School Release Form signed by a high school counselor or home school parent.
 Students who do not qualify to take college-level math are STRONGLY encouraged to continue taking math courses at their high school.

 CONTACT RUNNING START